-Name: tarragon, French tarragon (Artemisia dracunculus)
+Name: tarragon, French tarragon (Artemisia dracunculus).

-Foliage: herbaceous perennial with narrow lance-shaped leaves on slender stems.
+Foliage: narrow lance-shaped leaves on slender stems.

 Climate: cold temperate, warm temperate, arid/semi-arid climates.
 Not suited to areas with high humidity.